 It can seem a bit confusing, whether or not you need to book a guided tour to visit the wineries.

 As mentioned above (tip #1) most of the wineries are located quite far apart.
 So, the benefit of a guided tour is that you have somebody to drive you from one winery to the other.

 Normally, there are 3 bodegas included in the price of the tours.
-You can opt-in or out for the option for lunch at the last place.
+You can opt-in or out of the option for lunch at the last place.